-Some clergy tell me that the idea works a treat, but they prefer to work it on a weekly disary basis rather than a daily basis.
+Some clergy tell me that the idea works a treat, but they prefer to work it on a weekly diary basis rather than a daily basis.
 Fine - find what suits you best.

-For further detail on this idea, see Training Notes TN23, How to do 'To Do' lists, on the website.
+For further detail on this idea, see Training Notes TN23, How to do 'To Do' lists, on the website for a quick outline and Article A51, The 'To Do Diary' guide, for a detailed explanation of how to use this simple tool.

-D: The art of saying 'No' with grace and without guilt
+D: The art of saying 'No' .... with grace and without guilt